dliw/fpCEF3/Readme.md

 ### Which versions of CEF are supported?

 fpCEF3 only supports CEF3, *no* support for CEF1.
-See changelog for the latest supported version, older ones usually don't work, newer ones *may* work, but are *not* recommended.
+See changelog or release tag for the currently supported version, other versions (older or newer) *may* work, but are *not* recommended.

 ### Which platforms are supported?